d4nst/UndirectedGraphApp/README.md

 ### Web Services
 The Web Services project is a Web Service Library in charge of wiring all the components and provide the methods to be used by the console and the web applications.

-Again, the same three categories exists: Data management, Front-end oriented and Domain Specific, with the same functions as before.
+Again, the same three categories exist: Data management, Front-end oriented and Domain Specific, with the same functions as before.

 Running this project in Visual Studio would let you use the WCF Test Client to test the web services.